 Greenwich town center is also great for shopping, with its markets, independent stores, and retail parks.
 There’s also the quirky Fan Museum, open Wednesday – Saturday.
 As well as the elegant displays, look out for some lovely jewelry in the museum’s shop.

-North Greenwich Station is on the Jubilee Tube (subway) line, which has stations at Waterloo, Westminster, and Baker Street.
+North Greenwich Station is on the Jubilee Tube (subway) line, with stations at Waterloo, Westminster, and Baker Street.
 The 188 bus goes right into the heart of London.

-There are Docklands Light Railway services from Greenwich to Bank, in the City of London.
+Docklands Light Railway services are from Greenwich to Bank in the City of London.
 And Thameslink trains run from Greenwich to London Bridge Station.

 - Royal Maritime Museum

 - Greenwich Park

 - Royal Observatory

 - Greenwich Peninsula Ecology Park

 Greenwich is one of the best places to stay in London on a budget.
 It has all the amenities and attractions you could want, as well as a friendly – and pocket-friendly – vibe.
 Here are our accommodation recommendations:

 - Budget Hotel in Greenwich: The Mitre by Innkeeper’s Collection